Healing vs. Processing: How to Use Your Trauma for Big Transformations

 Maybe you’d debate the truth in that statement.
 I know it sounds like a hard pill to swallow.

-But just consider this food for thought: Even if we interpret an experience as terrible, that interpretation is primarily based on our own bias and judgments.
+But consider this idea: Even if we interpret an experience as terrible, that interpretation is primarily based on our own bias and judgments.
 The meaning comes from within, not from some external force.

 Sure, there are things so terrible in the world that it’s hard to see any good in them at all.
 And I’m not one to jump on the positivity train at the expense of truth.
-But as a writer, I get to use my unique voice as a means of making my own meaning.
+But as a writer, I use my unique voice as a way to make my own meaning.

 And that’s an important tool.